-- Wasilla: \$1.5 million to the Mat-Su Food Bank for warehouse renovations and equipment to improve the ability to collect and distribute food to the needy. - Sitka: \$840,000 to the Sitka Sound Science Center for renovation of educational facilities used for aquaculture training programs. - Statewide: \$100,000 to the Alaska Division of Agriculture for statewide surveys of invasive pests such as zebra mussels, elodea, and snail species that impact Alaska's lakes and other bodies of water.
+- Wasilla: \$1.5 million to the Mat-Su Food Bank for warehouse renovations and equipment to improve the ability to collect and distribute food to those in need. - Sitka: \$840,000 to the Sitka Sound Science Center for renovation of educational facilities used for aquaculture training programs. - Statewide: \$100,000 to the Alaska Division of Agriculture for statewide surveys of invasive species such as zebra mussels, elodea, and snail species that impact Alaska's lakes and other bodies of water.